 Sexologists are experts dealing with the promotion of sexual health and the treatment of sexual dysfunctions.
 They have educated psychotherapists with additional education in the field of sexology.

 Alternative sexologists are experts with interdisciplinary knowledge (West and East) about sex, which combines the psychological and spiritual aspects of sexuality.
 Their job is to educate, teach, and counsel couples and individuals.

-Hypnotherapists are psychotherapists who are doing medical hypnosis, combining it eclectically with the elements of hypnosis, psychotherapy, cognitive-behavioral therapy, NLP and transpersonal psychology.
-Hypnotherapy is commonly used in dental care, painless labor, preoperative and postoperative conditions, for AIDS and cancer patients, pain management, insomnia, life-threatening illnesses, vaginism, fears and phobias, stress, sexual abuse, personal development, and addictions.
+Hypnotherapists are psychotherapists who are doing medical hypnosis, combining it eclectically with the elements of hypnosis, psychotherapy, cognitive-behavioral therapy, NLP, and transpersonal psychology.
+Hypnotherapy is commonly used in dental care, painless labor, preoperative and postoperative conditions, for AIDS and cancer patients, pain management, insomnia, life-threatening illnesses, vaginismus, fears and phobias, stress, sexual abuse, personal development, and addictions.

 Transpersonal hypnotherapists are psychotherapists who use in their work synthesis of transpersonal psychology, clinical and Erickson hypnosis, medical hypnotherapy, NLP, regression in past lives, spiritual principles, shamanism, and intuition.

 Hypnotizers are individuals who have passed the course of hypnotic induction.
 Most often they use hypnosis to quit smoking or a magician’s show, so it is so-called “Stage hypnosis”.

 Natural medicine therapists are trained specialists in the field of natural medicine such as Ayurveda, aromatherapy, homeopathy, Bach’s flower therapy, etc. which, with the help of various herbal remedies, oils, herbs, and the like, treat psychosomatic disbalances.